 Outside of work Jay can be found pursuing outdoor adventurous sports such as rock climbing and surfing, playing his guitar around a campfire, or just generally soaking up the amazing scenery Pembrokeshire has to offer.

 Ruth joined MEW in 2020 and leads on marketing, communications, as well as delivering stakeholder engagement events, including the annual Marine Energy Wales conference.
 In her previous role Ruth was Communications Coordinator at PLANED supporting community led projects based across Pembrokeshire.
 Ruth has worked in the field of policy and communications for over fifteen years, including positions with Cardiff University, RSPB Cymru and the National Trust.
 She has worked in practical conservation roles, setting up community environmental projects in Wales, and international conservation projects in Senegal, Kenya, Tanzania and Greenland.
 Away from the office Ruth loves running, swimming and yoga, and is a Voluntary Director of Community Energy Pembrokeshire.

-Saul is currently seconded from EMEC to work on the META Project.
+Saul joined the META Project as Operations Manager in 2020.
+Saul was previously Project Officer at the European Marine Energy Centre (EMEC).
 In this role he brings EMEC expertise developing wave and tidal test sites to META and supports the following tasks: SOP development; Client Management; and Environment and Consents.
 Saul has worked in various practical roles related to the marine environment as a marine science research assistant and outdoor education facilitator.
 Saul has a Masters in Marine Renewable Energy.
 Through his MSc study in Orkney and especially working for EMEC Saul has gained a thorough understanding of the technical, operational, environmental and commercial aspects of marine renewable energy projects.